Article featuring our client’s contemporary home with antique rugs from Claremont Rug Company.

 The furnishings offer another study in restraint and contrast.
 Each room has only the necessary pieces, but Williamson combined vintage and contemporary furniture with intricately detailed antique Persian rugs for a complex composition.
 In addition to the rugs, light fixtures-including amber glass fixtures and sleek downlights custom-designed by Hadley and Williamson-lend an organic touch.
 “We continually edited out as many elements as we could,’: explains Williamson, “so that the end result would be as visually simple as possible.”
 And in keeping with the rest of the house, she had the newly upholstered furniture filled with pure wool or natural latex foam.

 The same dedication to sustainability continues to the parts of the house you can’t see: Plumbing fixtures were special ordered to eliminate the use of PVC or lead that might contaminate the water supply, and an underground rainwater cistern was put in to capture all runoff water.
+Don’t forget to contact plumbers near me in case you need help.
 The builders installed solar panels and created a passive solar water heater on-site with radiant copper pipes that zigzag just beneath the slate roof tiles.
 “We include green features in all of our projects with respect to energy efficiency, clean air and durability,” says Mccutcheon.
 “Hadley understood what it takes to build the healthiest possible home, and that was unique.”
 Those efforts were rewarded with the house being certified LEED Platinum, the U.S. Green Building Council’s highest ranking.
 “The house performs really well,” says Hodgkinson.
 “What makes a project like this a success is the team.
 It’s when everybody feels they can bring their years of experience to problem-solve.”

 Surrounding the structure, Lewis transformed the property with concrete patios and pathways defined by a water-washed finish.
 “On this type of project, it’s all about the details,” says Lewis.
 “Hadley has a very fine eye.
 No matter what the material is, she cares how it looks and how it’s connected to the adjacent materials.”
 As Lewis handled the property’s site plan and hardscaping, landscape designer Stefani Bittner selected the drought-tolerant and edible plantings.
 “We believe in creating beautiful gardens that provide harvest,” says Bittner, who executed the project with colleague Christian Cobbs under her former company Star Apple Edible Gardens.
 Now, the overall effect of the home perfectly resonates with the owner’s artistic aesthetic.
 “Her work is abstract,” explains Mann.
 “It’s quiet and deceptively casual-looking yet very rigorous and balanced.
 She took that same vision to this house.”